 Our team of experts have extensive experience in ambulatory care.
 Additionally, we have a very strict screening process to make sure that you are healthy enough for surgery in our center, making it as safe as possible for our patients.
 Our ASC is accredited by The Accreditation Association for Ambulatory Health Care (AAAHC); this certification of accreditation is awarded to organizations with outpatient settings who reach nationally-recognized standards for the delivery of high-quality health care.

-What benefits does scheduling my surgery in the ASC give me?
+How does having surgery in the ASC benefit me?

 In addition to being able to go home the same day, the ASC provides patients with a close, more personalized care experience.
 The ASC is much smaller than a hospital and patients often tell us their experience is more peaceful and smoother than a larger facility.
 Outpatient surgery tends to be an easier recovery, have less risk of complications and is typically less expensive than inpatient surgery.